 If you’ve heard of direct fulfillment, you might have wondered what it means.
 Isn’t direct fulfillment just — fulfillment?
 To some extent, that is the case.
-But, as with many aspects of eCommerce fulfillment, Amazon has redefined the term for its ecosystem.
+But, as with many aspects of eCommerce fulfillment, separate companies use the term differently.

 Here’s everything you need to know to understand direct fulfillment.

 Direct fulfillment means shipping an order directly to the consumer.
 If your eCommerce company makes D2C (direct-to-consumer) sales and ships orders to your customers, that’s direct fulfillment.
 However, if you sell wholesale to other online retailers, you will ship them bulk orders of your products.
 Those retailers will then store your products and ship out orders to consumers.
 This model is known as indirect distribution.

 Importantly, direct fulfillment also happens when you use a 3PL like Red Stag Fulfillment.
 That’s because you still own and control the inventory as well as the sales and orders.
 Our company operates as an extension of your team and does the picking, packing, and shipping of individual orders to customers.
 You’re still serving customers and managing support while we operate invisibly behind the scenes to help you ensure each sale is a great experience.